-Kristen Welker is the co-anchor of Weekend TODAY and an NBC News White House Correspondent whose hard-hitting political reporting appears across all NBC News and MSNBC platforms, including NBC Nightly News with Lester Holt, TODAY, Meet the Press and NBCNews.com.
+Kristen Welker is the moderator of "Meet the Press" and an NBC News chief White House correspondent whose political reporting appears across all NBC News and MSNBC platforms, including NBC Nightly News with Lester Holt, TODAY, Meet the Press and NBCNews.com.

 Prior to the White House beat, Welker was a network correspondent based in Burbank, California, joining NBC News in 2010.
 During her first year at the network, Welker was nominated for a National Emmy Award for her role in NBC News’ midterm election coverage.
 She won a National Emmy Award for her role in NBC News’ coverage of Malaysia Airlines Flight 17.
 Welker was also a researcher on Weekend TODAY early in her career and an intern for TODAY while in college.

 Welker previously worked at WCAU-TV, NBC’s Philadelphia owned and operated station, where she anchored the NBC 10 weekend newscasts and started as a general assignment reporter in April 2005.
-She also previously worked at WLNE-TV in Providence, Rhode Island and KRCR-TV in Redding, California.
+She also previously worked at WLNE-TV in Providence, Rhode Island, and KRCR-TV in Redding, California.

-Welker is on Twitter at @kwelkernbc.
+Follow Welker on Twitter @kwelkernbc.